Opinion: Bosnia-Herzegovina still needs help, 25 years after Dayton Accords | DW | 14.12.2020

 Because the Dayton Accords also call for unanimity on many decisions, politics in Bosnia-Herzegovina can only function to the satisfaction of its citizens if politicians show great willingness to compromise.
 But this willingness is exactly what is missing, as the ruling nationalists have established themselves firmly in the existing system.

-And the conditions in Bosnia-Herzegovina can only be described as miserable: the country is largely deindustrialized; the official unemployment rate is 25%; some two-thirds of people under 25 are without a job.
+And the conditions in Bosnia-Herzegovina can only be described as miserable: the country is largely deindustrialized, the official unemployment rate is 25% and some two-thirds of people under 25 are without a job.
 The standard of living has stagnated at around one-third of the EU average.
 Poverty, corruption and pollution are the order of the day.

 Despite all the elections, these conditions have not changed since the end of the war.
 As a result, tens of thousands of Bosnians emigrate every year, particularly those who are young and well-educated.
 That is bad for the country, but good for the nationalists.
 They are afraid, and with good reason, that the anger of the young at having their futures stolen from them could explode at any time.
 Emigration stabilizes the power of the nationalists, who continue to control the few jobs there are in the country, distributing them among their loyal supporters.